V2M-Zero: Zero-Pair Time-Aligned Video-to-Music Generation: Technical approach

-We obtain a dissimilarity sequence via $a^k = 1 - s^k$ and set $\mathbf{A}=\{a^k\}$.
-Higher values indicate stronger temporal change, capturing events such as beat onsets in music or scene cuts in video.

-\textbf{Mitigating the Modality Gap.} To enable zero-shot transfer from music to video, we apply three operations that align event curves across modalities.
-First, we standardize any $\mathbf{A}$ to have zero mean and unit variance:

-Without standardization, music and video event curves have different scales and offsets, creating a distribution shift when swapping at inference.
+\textbf{Mitigating the modality gap.} To enable zero-shot transfer from music to video, we apply three operations that align event curves across modalities.
+First, we standardize each datum $\mathbf{A}$ to have zero mean and unit variance: Without standardization, music and video event curves have different scales and offsets, creating a distribution shift when swapping at inference.
+This intentionally makes the curve a relative temporal-change signal.
+Absolute energy, mood, and instrumentation are instead controlled by the text prompt.
 Second, we resample to length $l$ (matching the temporal dimension of $\mathbf{x}_0$).
-Third, we apply temporal smoothing with a Hann window to suppress modality-specific details while preserving the larger structure, yielding the final event curve:
+Third, we apply temporal smoothing (e.g. via a Hann window) to suppress modality-specific details while preserving the larger structure, yielding the final event curve:

 During training, we compute $\mathbf{e}_m$ from music features.
 At inference, we compute $\mathbf{e}_v$ from video features.
 Our design is agnostic to the choice of feature encoders.
-We use MusicFM~\cite{musicfm} and DINOv2~\cite{dinov2} by default but explore alternative encoders in Section~\ref{sec:abs}.
+We use MusicFM~\cite{musicfm} and DINOv2~\cite{dinov2} by default but explore alternative audio and video encoders in Section~\ref{sec:abs}.

-\subsection{Rectified Flow Model Fine-Tuning}
+\subsection{Rectified flow model fine-tuning}

 We incorporate event curves into a pretrained text-conditioned rectified flow model via fine-tuning.